laravel/docs/queries.md

 <a name="unions"></a>
 ## Unions

-The query builder also provides a quick way to "union" two queries together.
-For example, you may create an initial query and use the `union` method to union it with a second query:
+The query builder also provides a quick way to "union" two or more queries together.
+For example, you may create an initial query and use the `union` method to union it with more queries:

     $first = DB::table('users')
                 ->whereNull('first_name');